KikeTorillo/list-lit-component/README.md

 it is necesary to import the class which is saves in node modules folder

-import { ListLit } from "card-lit-component/src/card-lit.js";
+import { ListLit } from "list-lit-component/src/list-lit.js"
+import { ListItemLit } from "list-lit-component/src/list-item-lit.js"

 this web component use a Relative length unit REM so it is necesary to reset de html font size with 62.5%